ShengtongZhangIEMS/IANN/README.md

 # IANN
-Interpretable Architecture Neural Network for Function Visualization
+It is a function visualization package for Interpretable Architecture Neural Network (IANN)

+It has two classes inside

+References: